akansha3550/terraform-aws/README.md

 - **Terraform** installed on your local machine.
 - **AWS CLI** configured with appropriate credentials and permissions to create resources in your AWS account.

+## Setup Instructions

+### 1. Clone the Repository

+Clone this repository to your local machine:

+## 2. Set Variables
+## Edit the terraform.tfvars file to set the necessary variables:

+## 3. Initialize Terraform
+Run the following command to initialize the Terraform configuration and download the required provider plugins:

+terraform init

+## 4. Plan the Infrastructure
+After initialization, you can run the following command to check the execution plan:

+terraform plan

+This will show you what resources will be created, modified, or destroyed.

+## 5. Apply the Configuration
+To create the infrastructure on AWS, run the following command:

+terraform apply
+Just so you know, you will be prompted to confirm the plan by typing yes.

+## 6. Destroy the Infrastructure
+To clean up and destroy the created resources, run:

+terraform destroy
+Again, you'll be prompted to confirm by typing yes.